 How do I get to the Diddy Leagues?

-For all the Leicester Diddy Leagues there is always a coach laid on to take the team to the location.
+For all the Leicester Diddy Leagues there is usually a team bus laid on to take the team to the location.
 For the Nuneaton Team this applies to rounds that are some distance away (we do not usually have a bus to the rounds that are held within Warwickshire).
 Details of the travel arrangements will be on the Selection Sheet.
-If coaches are used they pick up and drop off the team from outside Coventry Sports Centre.
-As a club enough time is allowed for travel with a bit extra in case people are late but please try and arrive at the coach at the time requested.
-If you are not wishing to travel on the coach please let the coaches or Team Managers know or write next to your name on the board “own transport”.
+If buses are used they pick up and drop off the team from outside Coventry Sports Centre.
+As a club enough time is allowed for travel with a bit extra in case people are late but please try and arrive at the bus at the time requested.
+If you are not wishing to travel on the bus please let the coaches or Team Managers know or write next to your name on the board “own transport”.
 No food is allowed on the coaches going to the Leagues and on the way back all rubbish should either be taken home with you or put into the rubbish sacks provided by the team managers.
-All coaches should be clear of any rubbish before swimmers are let off the coaches to go home.
+All buses should be clear of any rubbish before swimmers are let off the coaches to go home.
 Any swimmers that have not been collected (due to parents being late etc) will be looked after by the team staff until someone collects them.
 Please bear in mind that the team staff are volunteers and do not want to be waiting around and would appreciate people collecting the swimmers to be there on time.

 Can Parents watch & travel to the Junior/Diddy league?

 All parents are welcome to attend the galas and support the teams.
 When it comes to the Regional, Semi & National finals for the Nuneaton team there is a restriction on the number of tickets that the club gets allocated for supporters.
 These tickets are distributed out and details appear nearer to the finals once the numbers of tickets are known.
 Swimmers, Officials & team staff are allowed to travel on the coach.

 What do I need to bring on the night & what is expected of the swimmers?